andre-wells/andre-wells/README.md

   - **Achievements**\
   Migrated our WinForms MVP Pattern desktop application to WPF with the MVVM Pattern.\
-  Handled the transision from Subversion to Git and implemented the GitFlow workflow in the team.\
+  Handled the transition from Subversion to Git and implemented the GitFlow workflow in the team.\
   Architected the product's .NET Core RESTful Api using Clean Architecture and CQRS.\
   Implemented Test Driven Development into the team's workflow.\
   Participated as a member in the company's Employment Equity Committee